alexgs/grunt-available-tasks/README.md

     }

 The filter option will take precedence over the grouping option, so if you have filtered out a task it will not show up in any groups.
 Additionally, the same task can appear in multiple groups.

+### Description configuration

+Descriptions for tasks in this project have been replaced with our own custom descriptions.

+    availabletasks: {
+        options: {
+            descriptions: {
+                'availabletasks' : 'A really nice task list helper for your Grunt enabled projects.'
+            }
+        }
+    }

+Again, filtering will take precedence over descriptions; defining a description for a task that is excluded by a filter is pointless!

 ## Output